pcon-jsr/Betal-Code/README.md

 > Multiple types of recommendation engines will operate in Betal-Code and Vikram can choose which type of recommedation to take.

 ## Systems to use for recommendation
-1.Collaborative Recommender System
+* Collaborative Recommender System
-2.Content based Recommender System
+* Content based Recommender System
-3.Hybrid Recommender System
+* Hybrid Recommender System
-4.Knowledge based Recommender System
+* Knowledge based Recommender System

 ## Machine Learning Techniques to Build Recommendation Engine
-1.k-nearest neighbours approach
+* k-nearest neighbours approach
-2.Association Rules appraoch
+* Association Rules appraoch
-3.Matrix Factorisation approach
+* Matrix Factorisation approach
-4.Deep NeuralNetworks approach
+* Deep NeuralNetworks approach

 *Any other techniques or systems are welcome as feature requests in Issues*